hiteshlala/Pollster/README.md

-# Group Event Planner
+# Pollster

-> A way to check your friends schedules to plan an event
+> A way to solicit your friends opinions on a decision

 ## Team